Cougs Feeding Cougs

 The Cougar Food Pantry is open to all Pullman students (undergraduate, graduate, and professional) who need a snack, meal, or basic personal items.

-- $100 provides a month of dinners for a WSU student (30 meals)
+- $100 provides a week of meals for a WSU student (24 meals)

-- $500 will stock the coolers with a month of fresh organic local produce (including salad greens grown in the WSU student-funded greenhouse operated by the WSU Organic Farm)
+- $500 will stock the coolers with 1 day of fresh produce (including salad greens grown in the WSU student-funded greenhouse operated by the WSU Organic Farm)

 The Cougar Food Pantry distributes over 400 pounds of fresh produce every week.
 This includes food purchased and donated from local organizations like the WSU Organic Farm, Backyard Harvest, and COA Human Services Colfax Food Pantry.